 NW Portland – NW 2nd to NW 24th St

 Did you know that Matt Groening is from Portland?
 It’s something we learned after we moved here!
 He named some of the Simpsons characters after the streets, like Flanders, Lovejoy, Quimby, & Kearney.
-This is one of the street signs close to our place, where someone wrote in a D after NE for Ned Flanders.
+This is one of the street signs in the Pearl District, where someone wrote in a D after NE for Ned Flanders.

 If you were a fan of Beverly Cleary, then you probably are familiar with Ramona Quimby.
 Although the characters are fictional, the streets and landmarks are real.

 24. Hoyt Arboretum

-There are over 2000 species of trees and plants at the Hoyt Arboretum and tons of trails to walk.
+There are over 2000 species of trees and plants at the Hoyt Arboretum inside Washington Park and tons of trails to walk.
 The Maple trail is especially beautiful in the fall.

 Bonus: Chase a Waterfall

 The waterfalls are technically outside the city, but the Historic Columbia River Highway isn’t too far (some are only half an hour away) and you’ll find a ton of waterfall hikes there.
 Multnomah Falls is a popular stop, and you practically park right next to it.
 If you’re willing to drive out a little farther, here’s a list of more waterfalls to check out in Oregon.